 Alexandria Real Estate Equities in Focus

-Based in Pasadena, Alexandria Real Estate Equities (ARE) is in the Finance sector, and so far this year, shares have seen a price change of -1.38%.
-The life science real estate company is paying out a dividend of $1.06 per share at the moment, with a dividend yield of 2.66% compared to the REIT and Equity Trust - Other industry's yield of 3.72% and the S&P 500's yield of 1.63%.
+Headquartered in Pasadena, Alexandria Real Estate Equities (ARE) is a Finance stock that has seen a price change of -6.23% so far this year.
+The life science real estate company is currently shelling out a dividend of $1.09 per share, with a dividend yield of 2.61%.
+This compares to the REIT and Equity Trust - Other industry's yield of 3.58% and the S&P 500's yield of 1.47%.

-Looking at dividend growth, the company's current annualized dividend of $4.24 is up 6% from last year.
-Over the last 5 years, Alexandria Real Estate Equities has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.25%.
+Looking at dividend growth, the company's current annualized dividend of $4.36 is up 2.8% from last year.
+In the past five-year period, Alexandria Real Estate Equities has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.19%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Alexandria Real Estate Equities's current payout ratio is 59%.
-This means it paid out 59% of its trailing 12-month EPS as dividend.
+Alexandria Real Estate Equities's current payout ratio is 59%, meaning it paid out 59% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, ARE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report